mrdavemorgan/lepgallery/readme.txt

 * Fixed issue with extra character in hidden.txt causing mismatch = 0.9.6 =
 * Versioning removed to disable automatic updates
+= 0.9.9 =
+* Due to WP plugin automatic updates deleting and replacing the plugin directory, your images (and any other valuable user data) should **not** be stored in the plugin directory
+* Versioning readded, plugin updates reactivated
+* WordPress Plugin menu screen replaces configuration files

 == Dependencies ==

 * Permalinks enabled: Settings -> Permalinks -> Custom Structure -> /%category%/%postname%
 * Write permission to the photo directories.
 UnGallery creates a "thumb_cache" directory in each gallery to improve performance.
+This may become an optional configuration in the future.

 == Notes ==